cloudflare/cloudflare-docs/content/fundamentals/radar/glossary.md

 # Glossary

-Here is a list of terms and concepts to help you understand Radar and the information shown.
+This page provides a list of terms and concepts to help you understand Radar and the information shown.

 ## Application-level attacks